chrislydick/mlops_poc/README.md

 # mlops_poc

 ### Description:
-The idea here is to setup a server and client setup for MLFlow (mlflow.org) with a prepared prediction model and a streamlit app served on the server.
+The idea here is to setup a server and client setup for MLFlow (mlflow.org) with a prepared prediction model and a streamlit app served on the server, and accessible by any possible client.
 Retraining should occur on the clients, with an automatic update to the server.

 ### Criteria: